MSivonen/IC_Briv_Farm_for_TR/README.md

 This addon detects when you run out of haste stacks and does stacking and restarts the adventure at that point.</br>
 Early stacking is supported</br>
 Some failsafe resets are removed</br>
-More stuff will be added</br>
-The gui is becoming a mess.
-Wip. </br>

 ---
  </br>